TV offers English soccer clubs "golden opportunity" on finances

 Soccer is increasingly prized by broadcasters seeking to drive pay TV audiences, and clubs in Germany and England will start to enjoy the benefits of enhanced TV deals from August.

-In Britain, former state telecoms company BT has taken a share of the domestic Premier League rights, alongside long dominant pay TV operator BSkyB, driving a 70 percent increase in their value.
+In Britain, former state telecoms company BT (BT.L) has taken a share of the domestic Premier League rights, alongside long dominant pay TV operator BSkyB BSY.L, driving a 70 percent increase in their value.

-Sales of rights around the globe have inflated total TV revenues for the 20-team Premier League to an estimated 5.5 billion pounds ($8.4 billion) over the next three years.
+Sales of rights around the globe have inflated total TV revenues for the 20-team Premier League to an estimated 5.5 billion pounds over the next three years.

 "The increased revenue from 2013/14 means that Premier League clubs are once again presented with a golden opportunity to improve cost control and hence financial performance," said Dan Jones, a partner in the Sports Business Group at Deloitte.